Syntax Guide

 Pagination

-To control the pagination of the retrieved data, use the limit operator as part of the option operator.
+To control the pagination of the retrieved data, use the limit or cursor operator as part of the option operator.
+Only one of the two strategies can be used.
+Limit is often used as offset pagination, where cursor is cursor pagination or also known as key set pagination.

 option=limit(start,count)